Christmas in Romania

 Like a big secret in the sky,

 The star is bright,

 Other popular carols to sing include 'Oh, What Wondrous Tidings' ('O, ce veste minunata') and 'Three Wise Men coming from the East' ('Trei Crai de la rasarit').

 In many parts of Romania, it's also traditional that someone dresses up as a goat, with a multicolored mask, and goes round with the carol singers.
 The goat is known as the 'Capra' and it jumps and dances around getting up to lots of mischief!

 Another Christmas Eve tradition is a drumming band or 'dubasi'.
-This is normally made up of un married-men.
-A band can up to 50 or 60 men in it!
+This is normally made up of un-married men.
+A band can have up to 50 or 60 men in it!
 As well as the drums there's often a saxophone and violin.
 The band will practice for about a month before Christmas so they are really good.
 The go round the streets and are given presents.